 A Continuation of the Great Ocean Road

 The Southern Ocean Drive starts where the Great Ocean Road ends.
-In fact, we combined the two and drove all the way from Melbourne to Adelaide along the Great Ocean Road and then the Southern Ocean Drive.
-We wouldn’t really recommend it as it becomes too long.
-But the natural beauty and wildlife we saw along the way was simply incredible!
+We combined the two and drove from Melbourne to Adelaide along the Great Ocean Road and then the Southern Ocean Drive.
+We wouldn’t recommend it as it becomes too long.
+But the natural beauty and wildlife we saw along the way were simply incredible!

 Southern Ocean Drive Map & Guide

 Our Southern Ocean Drive starts from Port Fairy and finishes in Adelaide.
-As always, you’re free to modify this road-trip itinerary as it fits your needs.
-You can start from Adelaide and finish in Robe, Port Fairy, or even Melbourne.Search for the best car rental deals
+As always, you’re free to modify this road trip itinerary as it fits your needs.
+You can start from Adelaide and finish in Robe, Port Fairy, or even Melbourne.Explore the best car rental deals

 So, let’s our journey from Port Fairy.